Homelands: Indigenous Lives in a Changing Philippine Landscape

 0%

-1-11 of 11 reviews
+1-12 of 12 reviews

-1. This book vividly captures the struggles and grace of indigenous peoples and their lands through striking images and eloquent articles.
+2. This book vividly captures the struggles and grace of indigenous peoples and their lands through striking images and eloquent articles.
 A line that resonates deeply with me is: ‘The world needs to see us not as a community within a landscape, but as a community that is the landscape itself.'”

 (1) (0)

-2. It is a beautiful book which resonated with me.
+3. It is a beautiful book which resonated with me.
 From the stunning photography and the stories, this book is well thought of.
 Jacob and everyone who contributed brought their heart into this incredible book that should be in all bookshelves, libraries and homes.

 (1) (0)

-3. I learned about Jacob and his works while looking for the book “Ifugao, People of the Earth,” where he was the principal photographer.
+4. I learned about Jacob and his works while looking for the book “Ifugao, People of the Earth,” where he was the principal photographer.
 His photos and the stories they tell about the people of the Cordillera’s are truly remarkable.

 I pre-ordered “Homelands” and I was thrilled when I got my copy.
 As expected, the photos are excellently shot, and they allow you to travel and discover how diverse and rich our culture is.
 The narratives by Nicola teach us the importance of our indigenous brothers and sisters, their struggles, and triumphs, and how we can help respect and promote their traditions and beliefs, especially on how to take care of our land.
 This book should be a resource material in schools and public libraries not only in the Philippines but also in other countries.